-The AP Psychology exam is one of the shorter AP tests, clocking in at just two hours total.
-You'll have an hour and ten minutes to complete 100 multiple-choice questions and the remaining 50 minutes to complete two open response questions.
-Overall, I'd say it’s one of the easiest AP tests based on its length and the complexity of its content.
+The AP Psychology exam is one of the shorter AP tests, clocking in at just two hours in total.
+You'll have 70 minutes to complete 100 multiple-choice questions and 50 minutes to answer two free-response questions.
+Overall, I'd say that AP Psych is one of the easier AP tests based on its shorter length and the complexity of its content.

 No penalties for incorrect answers!
 Finally, the College Board can lay off all those referees and free up some room in the budget.